anonymous31173/smartphoneDataAnalysis/README.md

 4.	“tGravityAcc.arCoeff...X.1” – Feature_66
 5.	“tBodyAccJerk.max...X”  	   – Feature_90

-We do not assign easier to remember names because there are too many.
-Instead, we change the name of feature by “Feature_NumberOfColumn”.
-The selected features correspond to the columns 4, 41, 51, 66, and 90 in the Samsung dataset.
-Conclusions:
+Conclusions
+==
 This analysis suggests that predicting the activity of a particular subject on the basis of the kinetic activity is possible with relatively low error rate.
 The results show the error rate in testing trials is 19.68%.
 Interestingly, this prediction can be performed using only 5 features.

 Some limitations of this study should be remarked.
 First, the model was tested on only four different subjects and only five tasks are recognized.
 Second, tree models can provide easy to implement and interpret models but they can be easily prone to overfitting.

 Future work should be deal with some potential problems of this study.
 First of all, the study could be extended to more subjects and more complex tasks such running, practicing sports, etc. On the other hand, maybe other nonlinear methods such as support vector machines or artificial neural network might provide lower error rates [8].

 References